vivanov-vivo/azure-exercise/README.md

 - Azure Subscription (trial or paid)
 - Azure DevOps account
 - Personal computer set as an Azure DevOps agent (if needed)
-- Create Role Assignment on Managed Identity after VM is created and running according to the list.
+- Create Role Assignment on Managed Identity , requered after VM is created and running according to the list can be found in scripts directory.

 ### Steps to Run the Project:
 1. **Prepare Azure DevOps Repository:**